-Stephen P. Carey, 46, has been the Company's Vice President, Finance and Chief Financial Officer since May 2016.
+Stephen P. Carey, 50, has been the Company's Vice President, Finance and Chief Financial Officer since May 2016.
 From June 2007 to October 2015, Mr. Carey held various executive financial positions at Par Pharmaceutical Companies, Inc., including Senior Vice President, Controller and Principal Accounting Officer.
 Prior to that, Mr. Carey held various financial and accounting positions at Schering-Plough Corporation.
-Mr. Carey has over 20 years of experience as a financial executive, 15 of which are in the pharmaceutical industry.
+Mr. Carey has over 25 years of experience as a financial executive, 20 of which are in the pharmaceutical industry.
 Mr. Carey began his career at PricewaterhouseCoopers.
 Mr. Carey graduated from Montclair State University with a B.S. degree in Accounting.

-James G. Marken, 54, had served as ANIP's Vice President, Operations and Product Development, since March 2009, He has served as the Company's Vice President, Operations, since June 2013 and was promoted to Senior Vice President, Operations and Product Development in May 2016.
-Mr. Marken joined ANIP in March 2007 as General Manager of the Minnesota facilities.
-As Vice President, Operations and Product Development, Mr. Marken has been principally responsible for the following areas: manufacturing, packaging, engineering/maintenance, purchasing, and warehousing.
-Mr. Marken brings over 20 years of pharmaceutical industry experience to the Company.
+James G. Marken, 57, been the Company's Senior Vice President, Operations and Product Development since May 2016.
+Mr. Marken joined ANIP in March 2007 as General Manager of the Minnesota facilities and served as ANIP's Vice President, Operations and Product Development from March 2009 until June 2013 when he became the Company's Vice President, Operations.
+As Senior Vice President, Operations and Product Development, Mr. Marken has been principally responsible for the following areas: manufacturing, packaging, engineering/maintenance, purchasing, warehousing and product development.
+Mr. Marken brings over 30 years of pharmaceutical industry experience to the Company.
 Prior to joining ANIP in March 2007, he worked for Solvay Pharmaceuticals as plant manager and in various departments including quality control, validation and manufacturing.
 Mr. Marken holds a B.S. degree in Chemistry from Bemidji State University.

-Robert Schrepfer, 45, since August 12, 2013, Mr. Schrepfer had served as the Company's Vice President of New Business Development and Contract Manufacturing and was promoted to Senior Vice President of New Business Development and Specialty Sales in May 2016.
-From 2005 to 2013, Mr. Schrepfer served as Assistant Portfolio Manager at Healthcare Value Capital, LLC, an SEC-registered healthcare investment firm.
+Robert W. Schrepfer, 48, has been the Company's Senior Vice President of New Business Development and Specialty Sales since May 2016.
+Prior to that, Mr. Schrepfer served as the Company's Vice President of New Business Development and Contract Manufacturing since August 2013.
+From 2005 to 2013, Mr. Schrepfer served as Assistant Portfolio Manager at Healthcare Value Capital, LLC, an SECregistered healthcare investment firm.
 Mr. Schrepfer co-managed the firm's private equity portfolio and oversaw investments in healthcare services, devices and specialty pharmaceuticals.
-In addition, he was principal and founder of National Healthcare Analysis Group, LLC and served as Chief Financial Officer of National Healthcare Analysis Partners 1, LP, a partnership that seeks to identify and pursue healthcare fraud.

 Between 2003 and 2005, Mr. Schrepfer was Managing Director at Bear Stearns & Co.
 Inc., providing sell side research coverage of the pharmaceuticals industry.
 Mr. Schrepfer served as Clinical Director and Director of Outcomes and Research at the Centers for Aquatic Rehabilitation from 1997 to 2001.
 Mr. Schrepfer received an M.B.A. in Finance and Health Sector Management from Duke University, an M.S. in Physical Therapy from the University of Indianapolis, and a B.A. degree from the University of Kansas.
-He is currently a member of the Health Sector Advisory Council at Duke University.
+He is currently a member of the Alumni Council for the Fuqua School of Business at Duke University.